johnpottergr/Stablecraft.io/liquidity-docs/index.md

 ---
 title: "Liquidity API Overview"
 sidebarLabel: "Overview"
-description: "Overview of available endpoints and data sources for liquidity tracking, stablecoin dominance, and yield opportunities across Uniswap, SushiSwap, and Curve."
+description: "An overview of available endpoints and data sources for liquidity tracking, stablecoin dominance, and yield opportunities across Uniswap, SushiSwap, and Curve."
-sidebar_position: 1
+sidebar_position: "1"
 slug: "/liquidity-api"
 ---
 The text below documents how to retrieve daily liquidity metrics, stablecoin dominance statistics, and yield opportunities from decentralized exchanges (DEXs) using free public APIs.